-

 Cell-fate decision making

 The system of E. coli and its virus, phage lambda, has long served as a paradigm for cell-fate bifurcation.
-As a temperate phage, upon infecting an E. coli cell,lambda can choose either the lytic (virulent) pathway producing ~100 new progeny particles and lysing the cell, or the lysogenic (dormant) pathway with its DNA integrated into the host chromosome and replicating along with the host.
+As a temperate phage, upon infecting an E. coli cell, lambda can choose either the lytic (virulent) pathway producing ~100 new progeny particles and lysing the cell, or the lysogenic (dormant) pathway with its DNA integrated into the host chromosome and replicating along with the host.
 Recent single-cell, single-molecule studies have yielded many interesting findings including individual phage voting, interplay of phage competition and cooperation.
-We are interested in formulate a quantitative picture of lysis-lysogeny decision making of lambda.
+We are interested in formulating a quantitative picture of lysis-lysogeny decision making of lambda.
 We have also expanded our study to another model system, phage P1, well known for its high rate of generalized transduction.
 P1 has unusual properties of lysis-lysogeny.
 We aim to elucidate the fundamental mechanisms of these model systems, which will shed important light on phage therapy treating multi-drug resistant bacteria and how other viruses operate in the host including higher organisms.
-Recently, we have been interested in the lysis-lysogeny of temperate phages of human pathogen, for example, C. difficile.

 Zhang, K., Pankratz, K., Duong, H., Theodore, M., Guan, J, Jiang, A., Lin, Y. and Zeng, L., Interactions Between Viral Regulatory Proteins Ensure an MOI-Independent Probability of Lysogeny during Infection by Bacteriophage P1, mBio 12(5): e01013-21 (2021)